Announcements

 (The Servants of Life)

-Prepared to protect, promote, and deliver critical time-sensitive emergency care services where and when they are needed most for our island’s public health and safety.
+Is to protect, promote, and deliver critical time-sensitive community centered pre-hospital, emergency, trauma, and acute-care services where and when they are needed most for our island’s public health and safety.

 Our Vision: Making A Difference